 Space Snoopy is available in kids’ sizes, too.
-Both 28mm, these watches are designed with Snoopy and Woodstock: one is Astronaut Snoopy and Woodstock on a pink dial, and another is just and Astronaut Woodstock on blue dial.
+Both 28mm, these watches are designed with Snoopy and Woodstock: one is Astronaut Snoopy and Woodstock on a pink dial, and another is just an Astronaut Woodstock on a blue dial.
 Both straps are made of elastic fabric, providing comfort.

 Timex Peanuts For Todd Snyder

 In 2018, Timex released four Peanuts watches for Todd Snyder, an American fashion brand.
 All four designs have one thing in common: the characters’ arms as an hour and minute hands.